ermongroup/cs228-notes/representation/undirected/index.md

 $$ p(x_1, \dotsc, x_n) = \frac{1}{Z} \prod_{c \in C} \phi_c(x_c), $$

-where $$C$$ denotes the set of *cliques* (i.e. fully connected subgraphs) of $$G$$, and each *factor* $$\phi_c$$ is a non-negative function over the variables in a clique.
+where $$C$$ denotes the set of *cliques* (i.e., fully connected subgraphs) of $$G$$, and each *factor* $$\phi_c$$ is a non-negative function over the variables in a clique.
 The *partition function*

 $$ Z = \sum_{x_1, \dotsc, x_n} \prod_{c \in C} \phi_c(x_c) $$

 is a normalizing constant that ensures that the distribution sums to one.

 Thus, given a graph $$G$$, our probability distribution may contain factors whose scope is any clique in $$G$$, which can be a single node, an edge, a triangle, etc. Note that we do not need to specify a factor for each clique.
 In our above example, we defined a factor over each edge (which is a clique of two nodes).
-However, we chose not to specify any unary factors, i.e. cliques over single nodes.
+However, we chose not to specify any unary factors, i.e., cliques over single nodes.

 ### Comparison to Bayesian networks